instaclustr/terraform-provider-instaclustr/docs/index.md

 ### Ignore_changes lifecycle feature inconsistency

-The ‘ignore_changes’ feature in Terraform does not work as expected in the Instaclustr Terraform Provider:
+The ‘ignore_changes’ feature in Terraform does not work as expected in the Instaclustr Terraform Provider.

-When all changes in the Terraform configuration file (.tf) are ignored using 'ignore_changes', 'ignore_changes' works correctly.
+**Case 1**When all changes in the Terraform configuration file (.tf) are ignored using 'ignore_changes', 'ignore_changes' works correctly.
 The plan stage shows no changes and the apply stage is not triggered.
 #### Example
 Initial Terraform Configuration

 ```terraform
 resource "project" "foo" {
   name = "foo"